gentlee/react-redux-cache/README.md

     mutation: 'updateUser',
   })

-  // This selector is created by createCache and also returns proper types - User and Bank const user = useSelectEntityById(userId, 'users') const bank = useSelectEntityById(user?.bankId, 'banks')
+  // This selector is used for denormalization and returns entities with proper types - User and Bank const user = useSelectEntityById(userId, 'users') const bank = useSelectEntityById(user?.bankId, 'banks')